 - School Nurse Service/Health Visitors

 - The Service for Hearing Impaired

 - Looked After Children – these pupils are supported carefully through their own Personal Education Plan (PEP) as part of the SEN process if required.

 - Medical Practitioners e.g. GP, Paediatricians

 - Social Workers/Family Worker: Spennymoor – Newton Aycliffe One Point Children’s Service

 - Speech and Language Therapy

 How We Secure Specialist Expertise

-Our Additional Needs Budget is used to support children and young people with SEN. In 2018/19 this amount is £36,000.
-The school uses this in a wide variety of ways to support SEND, including specialist training, intervention programmes and specialist members of staff.
+Our Additional Needs Budget is used to support children and young people with SEN. The school uses this in a wide variety of ways to support SEND, including specialist training, intervention programmes and specialist members of staff.

 If a child has complex special educational needs, we could also receive additional funding from the Local Authority to meet the agreed outcomes.